 The data in this section include student enrollment over the year(s) of your program.
-Include information on the total number of students served before- and after-school, the number of students who attend 1-29 days, 30-59 days, 60-89 days, and 90+ days.
+Include information on the total number of students served before- and after-school, the number of students who attend 1-29 days, 30-59 days, 60-89 days, and 90+ days, as well as various hourbands.
 Provide the Average Daily Attendance (ADA) for before and after school.
 Hint: Use the Cayen Systems AS21 Self-Check and Hours of Operation reports.